katpavan/unity-notes/README.md

-## hide a game object temporarily to make it easier to see things
+## hide a game object

 uncheck this after clicking the game object

 ![image](https://github.com/katpavan/unity-notes/assets/45500874/0d66673a-36e2-449c-bd46-610f6978079c)

+in the code

+do this

+    public GameObject SuccessMenuPanel;

+drag the GameObject into the inspector input from the scene hierarchy

+then in the code you can set it hidden or visible like this:

+    SuccessMenuPanel.gameObject.SetActive(true);
+    SuccessMenuPanel.gameObject.SetActive(true);

 ## multi touch